Financial crime risk policies

 - Must be authorised at an appropriate level of seniority.

 Furthermore, it is unethical, illegal, and contrary to HSBC principles and good corporate governance to bribe or corrupt others, including to:

-Offer, promise, give or authorise others to give anything of value, directly or indirectly, to any party, or to influence any Public Official; or
+- Offer, promise, give or authorise others to give or agree with anyone else to offer, promise, give or authorise others to give, anything of value, directly or indirectly, to any party, or to influence any Public Official; or

 in order to obtain or retain business or otherwise gain an unfair advantage in business.